jonsowman/ferret/README.markdown

 A less hacky version using the TinyGPS Arduino library for talking to the GPS device, and using an FSA-03 GPS (uBlox 5 chipset).

-Credit to [James Coxon](http://github.com/jamescoxon) for his modified version of the TinyGPS library, to enable reporting satellite count.
+We use a [modified version of the TinyGPS library](http://ukhas.org.uk/_media/code:tinygps.zip?id=guides%3Afalcom_fsa03&cache=cache) that enables reporting number of satellites.

 librtty
 -------

 This project also includes librtty, an Arduino library for generating an RTTY bitstream to be fed into an FM transmitter.
 Uses a potential divider on the Arduino output pin, providing the correct voltages to set the frequency shift.

-**Usage as follows**: call this line before setup() `RTTY rtty(radio_txd_pin, baud_rate, stop_bits)`
+**Usage as follows**: call this line before setup():
+`RTTY rtty(radio_txd_pin, baud_rate, stop_bits)`

-Then call the `transmit()` function with the string you wish to send:
+Then call the `transmit()` function with the string you wish to send, forex:
 `rtty.transmit("This is my string\r\n")`

 Please see the schematic in the `ferrettwo/` directory for details of how the hardware needs to be set up to make use of librtty.